eswaraprakash/GIST-Demo/README.md

 Details
-Use the API provided by GitHub Gist API[Document Link](https://docs.github.com/en/free-pro-team@latest/rest/reference/gists), create a basic
+Use the API provided by GitHub Gist API [Document Link](https://docs.github.com/en/free-pro-team@latest/rest/reference/gists), create a basic
 website as a single-page app with React.

 Use Gist API to create a simple single-page application.
 A user